Find Azure Marketplace image information using the Azure CLI

 Using an existing VHD with purchase plan information

-If you have an existing VHD from a VM that was created using a paid Azure Marketplace image, you might need to supply the purchase plan information when you create a new VM from that VHD.
+If you have an existing VHD from a VM that was created using a paid Azure Marketplace image, you might need to give the purchase plan information when creating a new VM from that VHD.

 If you still have the original VM, or another VM created using the same marketplace image, you can get the plan name, publisher, and product information from it using az vm get-instance-view.
 This example gets a VM named myVM in the myResourceGroup resource group and then displays the purchase plan information.